 If you want the businesses with the lowest failure percentages, they are:

-Any business can be profitable if you:
+Any 2023 business ideas can be the most profitable and successful business ideas if you:

-What business are you thinking about starting?
+What other profitable and successful small business ideas are you thinking about starting?